 The entertainment is so incredible that I’m so glad we were on a 7-night cruise.
 We experienced it twice.

 TIP: But here’s the thing, each night was different.
 Different experiences.
-Different shows.
-Different Menus.
+Incredible shows.
+Outstanding menus.
 So I’m going to share what our experience was like for each night.
 For those of you who are on a 3 or 4 night Disney cruise, I don’t know which night they’ll follow.
 My guess is the 2nd night and 2nd menu for many reasons.
 The 2nd night was a much longer “concert” with the beads, beignets and all.
 You’ll have to let me know in the comments if you’ve experienced a shorter cruise.

 Character Meet n Greets During Dinner?